Literary Gardens: How Edith Wharton Designed with Words and Flowers

 June 1, 1937

-On this day, the American writer and gardener Edith Wharton had a heart attack while staying at the country estate of her friend and co-author of The Decoration of Houses, the architect Ogden Codman.
+My dear readers, on this most peculiar day, the eminent American authoress Edith Wharton suffered a rather inconvenient heart attack while gracing the country estate of her friend and co-author of The Decoration of Houses, the architect Ogden Codman.
+One might say her heart chose the most dramatic of settings for its revolt, though I daresay she would have preferred it elsewhere—or better yet, not at all.

 "…In the blending of different elements, the subtle transition from the fixed and formal lines of art to the shifting and irregular lines of nature, and lastly, in the essential convenience and livableness of the garden, lies the fundamental secret of the old garden-magic…"